-One word to define the 1940s updo would be vintage; enough time has passed so they have stopped being kitsch.
+One word to define the 1940s updo would be vintage; enough time has elapsed so they’ve stopped being kitsch.
 The pin-up curls; pompadour and victory rolls were some of the styles that were all rage at the time.
 People were excited to experiment as they were restricted by unavailability and rationing of materials during wartime.
 The clothes that were plain and sober in the 40s due to shortages and import difficulties during World War II.
 Things were still tight after peace broke out but optimism and enthusiasm carried the day giving rise to a surge of innovation.

-Everybody had their own versions of updos.
-For those with shoulder length or long locks, updos were easier to create and the at the time attractive thing about this style was the minimum resource requirements.
+Everybody invented their own versions of updos.
+For those with shoulder length or long locks, updos were easier to create and at the time the attractive thing about them was the minimal resource requirements.
 A paddle brush, comb, elastics and bobby pins would give you heaps of scope for creativity without much expense.

 Take a side of the top section and apply wax.
-Using a curling wand to make a little tornado shape, cutting a section out of a hair doughnut and wrapping the hair around it might make things easier.
+Using a curling wand to make a little tornado shape, cutting a section out of a hair doughnut and wrapping around it might make things easier.
 Release and pin in place.
 Apply hairspray.
 And repeat the other side.
-That’s it, you get your vintage look.
+That’s it, you get your vintage spark.
 Not difficult; it’s a matter of practice.

 Many modern day actors have brought back the 1940s look.
-Katherine Heigl wore her chin-length blonde hair in a face-framing curly style, a style popularized by none other than Marilyn Monroe the queen of curls, at a recent Academy Awards event.
-She received many plaudits for that look.
-The 1940s bob with heavy bangs was a great hit with working women as the style went perfectly fine with their work outfits.
-The pin-up girl Bettie Page is considered to be an icon for this 1940s look with high, severe bangs.
+Katherine Heigl wore her chin-length blonde hair in face-framing curls, popularized by none other than Marilyn Monroe, the queen of curls, at a recent Academy Awards event.
+She received many plaudits for that.
+The 1940s bob with heavy bangs was a great hit with working women as it went perfectly fine with their work outfits.
+The pin-up girl Bettie Page is considered to be an icon for this with high, severe bangs.

-We hope you got your dose of some amazing retro hairstyles.
+We hope you got your dose of amazing retro hairstyles.
 Have fun and keep experimenting.